Skip to main content

 Before chili peppers arrived, North African cooking already had strong flavor architecture: olive oil, garlic, onions, coriander, caraway, cumin, black pepper, saffron, preserved lemons, herbs, and coastal or Saharan trade ingredients.
 The arrival of American Capsicum peppers did not replace that system.
 It entered it.

 Tunisia became especially identified with harissa because red peppers could be dried, stored, pounded, and blended with local seasonings.
-Britannica notes harissa's association with Tunisia and North Africa, while UNESCO emphasizes the knowledge of pepper cultivation, drying, preparation, and social use behind the condiment [1][2].
+The Encyclopaedia Britannica notes harissa's association with Tunisia and North Africa, while UNESCO emphasizes the knowledge of pepper cultivation, drying, preparation, and social use behind the condiment [1][2].
+The actual introduction of Capsicum pepper seeds to Tunisia is historically linked to the Spanish occupation of Tunis (1535-1574) and subsequent trade under the Ottoman Empire.
+Spanish soldiers and merchants brought New World chili seeds to the Cape Bon peninsula, particularly around Nabeul, where they adapted perfectly.
+The migration and agriculture were further accelerated by Andalusian refugees following the expulsion of the Moriscos from Spain in 1609, who brought advanced farming techniques and integrated these peppers into Tunisian daily life [2][4].
 The safest historical framing is not that one person invented harissa.
 It is that early modern chili adoption met older Maghrebi spice, oil, and preservation traditions, creating a paste powerful enough to become a marker of regional taste.

 In Tunisian cooking, harissa often appears at the table as a condiment and inside recipes as a foundation.
 It can be mixed into lablabi, added to ojja, spread in sandwiches, stirred into sauces, or served with olives, tuna, eggs, and bread.
 The paste gives everyday food heat, color, and depth without requiring a long ingredient list at every meal.